-Logistics is defined as the set of methods and means relating to the organisation of a department, a company, etc. and including handling, transport, packaging and sometimes supplies.
+Logistics is defined as the set of methods and means relating to the organization of a department, a company, etc. and including handling, transport, packaging, and sometimes supplies.

 EU logistics in a few figures

 According to last studies on the EU logistics markets.
 The logistics operations (excluding in-house operations) were amounting to €878 billion (in 2012).
 This number has continued to grow during this past decade.

 It is well known that this sector performs well on a global level as the World Bank « Connected to Compete » logistics performance index indicated.

 The global top largest logistics service providers are all based in Europe.
 Six countries out of the global top-10 logistics performers are EU member States.

 However, the performance varies across the Member States.

 The EU average is 3.56 (out of 5) and it is Germany, which has the world’s highest-ranking.
 In the top-ranking we also fin the US with a score of 3.92 and the Japan 3.91

 The future of logistics in Europe

 Logistics is a very important part of e-commerce.
 E-commerce is growing fast, especially in recent years.
 That’s why it’s necessary to be aware of current trends in order to remain competitive.